 DxDiag

-Short for DirectX diagnostics, DxDiag is a Microsoft tool included with DirectX that allow you to view system information and DirectX information relating to your video card and sound card.
-This tool is helpful when needing to troubleshoot driver related issues being encountered by DirectX.
 Below, is a picture of the DirectX Diagnostic Tool window.
-As can be seen in the picture, DxDiag has system, display, sound, and input information tabs and gives you access to save all DirectX information to a text file by clicking the Save All Information button at the bottom of the window.
+As seen in the picture, DxDiag has system, display, sound, and input information tabs.
+These tabs allow you to save all DirectX information to a text file by clicking the Save All Information button at the bottom of the window.

 How to run DxDiag

-To run DxDiag, click Start, and in the run line, type dxdiag and press enter.
+To run DxDiag, click Start, and in the run line, type dxdiag and press Enter.

-DxiagD commands
+DxDiag commands

 The dxdiag also has a few command options, as shown in the below syntax.